Reviews, Best Prices, Comparisons, Expert Buying Guides

 Charging Speed

-While fast wireless charging has improved, it is still slower than the fastest wired charging solutions available.
-Users in need of a quick charge may find wireless charging less efficient.
+Despite the fact that fast wireless charging has been significantly improved, its speed is still lower than that of the quickest wired charging solutions.
+Consequently, users who look for a quick charge may consider wireless charging to be less effective.

 Heat Generation